codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/2display-data/README.md

+# Chapter 3 DataBinding: Display data in the template

+## Objectives

+- Display data to the screen using interpolation

+## Steps

-in the app.component.html file refer to the three albums by using albumsArray[0] albumsArray[1] albumsArray[2]
+1. In the app.component.html file refer to the three albums by using albumsArray[0] albumsArray[1] albumsArray[2]

 and accessing the properties

-for each album use this bootstrap styling and structure (do it based on the React album project, hard code three of them - then copy the code into here that they shoudl use. or i can copy later )
+for each album use this bootstrap styling and structure

 ```html
 <div class="container">